Skip to content

 Raises:

-PackagingError: If the MSI file doesn't exist or metadata extraction
+PackagingError: If the MSI file does not exist or extraction fails.

 ConfigError: If the MSI platform is not supported by Intune.